 Hybrid work is here to stay.
 Simultaneously, the evidence that a healthy culture helps a company to thrive is compelling: Companies with a healthy and rewarding culture have three times greater total returns to shareholders, while 70% of transformations fail largely due to people and culture-related challenges.

-During the past 16 months, many organizations have learned to focus more on the workers than the work, and this may be one of the most significant culture changes in most companies.
-Even if most people have enjoyed the greater flexibility of remote work, it is also clear that, especially from a cohesion, communication, and innovation perspective, the recent times have been challenging.
+During the past 16 months, many organizations have learned to focus more on the workers than the work, and this may be one of the most significant cultural changes in most companies.
+Even if most people have enjoyed the greater flexibility of remote work, it is also clear that, especially from a cohesion, communication, and innovation perspective, recent times have been challenging.

 Building purposeful offices